Skip to main content

 3. OpenClaw applies policy checks and runs the agent.

-4. The plugin translates replies, edits, reactions, media sends, and group actions back into SimpleX commands.
+4. The plugin translates replies, live text updates, edits, reactions, media sends, and group actions back into SimpleX commands.

 Implementation surfaces

-• src/channel/simplex-monitor.ts: inbound SimpleX event parsing and message normalization.
+• src/channel/events/simplex-monitor.ts: inbound SimpleX event monitoring, reconnect handling, parsing, and message normalization.

-• src/simplex/simplex-ws-client.ts and src/simplex/simplex-transport.ts: WebSocket transport and command execution.
+• src/simplex/runtime/ws-client.ts and src/simplex/runtime/transport.ts: WebSocket transport and command execution.

 • channels.openclaw-simplex and channels.openclaw-simplex.accounts: shared and per-account runtime config.